Courses on Advanced Topics VIII - Surface Science of Metal Oxides - Concepts, Methods, and Latest Results

 June 22 - 23, 10:30 - 12:00 (online)

 Ulrike Diebold, TU Wien, Vienna, Austria

-Selected recent results will be discussed:
+Selected recent results were discussed:

 (i) how to understand single-atom catalysis (where the catalytically active nanoparticle is shrunk down to its smallest size, i.e., a single atom),

 (ii) how to measure fundamental properties such as the proton affinity at the single-atom level,